rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Why do you not pardon my transgression and take away my iniquity?
 For now I shall lie in the earth; you will seek me, but I shall not be. ^0721

-Then Bildad the Shuhite answered and said : ^0801
+Then Bildad the Shuhite answered and said: ^0801

 How long will you say these things, and the words of your mouth be a great wind? ^0802